murilobast/apichallenge/README.md

 * [MongoDB](https://www.mongodb.org/downloads)

 #####How to use
+1. Clone the repository. `git clone https://github.com/murilobast/apichallenge.git`
+2. Open terminal and navigate to the folder.
+3. Write `meteor` - Meteor should start running locally now.
+4. Open a new terminal session.
-1. Run getMatches.coffee in the terminal. `coffee getMatches.coffee`
+4. Run getMatches.coffee in the terminal. `coffee getMatches.coffee`
-2. Run getChampions.coffee and follow the instructions in the code. (to uncomment delete the '#') `coffee getChampions.coffee` - Run this command every time you uncomment the code.
+5. Run getChampions.coffee and follow the instructions in the code. (to uncomment delete the '#') `coffee getChampions.coffee` - Run this command every time you uncomment the code.
-3.

 ##Feedback
 Please give us some feedback!
 It's very appreciated and if you're struggling trying to understand something please tweet us or send us a mail.